phughesmcr/Miski/README.md

 The return value is the number of entities whose ownership changed.

+Removal is idempotent for active entities that do not own the component.
+Batch removal is fail-fast and non-atomic: inactive entities throw when encountered, while active non-owners are skipped.

 #### Test for Component presence

 We can also test if entities have components: